markeissler/Doxywrite/README.md

 ## Installation

-Copy .doxrywrite.sh (script) and .doxywrite.cfg (config) files into the top-level of your Xcode project.
+Copy .doxywrite.sh (script) and .doxywrite.cfg (config) files into the top-level of your Xcode project.
 Edit the config file parameters and PATH parameters in the script as needed.

 **NOTE:** It is intended that you copy **both** of these files into your project so that you won't have to worry about future changes to this code.